-Guca Trumpet Festival: Serbia’s Incredible Brass Bands The Guca Trumpet Festival is a celebration of trumpet culture in Serbian folk music, an instrument which has deep historical and political ties to the country.
-The event has been around since 1961, and today it is considered by […]Guca Trumpet Festival 2020 Guca, Serbia Guca Serbia
+Guca Trumpet Festival 2023: Serbia’s Incredible Brass Bands and Trumpet Players from all over the World The Guca Trumpet Festival is a celebration of trumpet culture in Serbian folk music, an instrument that has deep historical and political ties to the country.
+The event has been around since 1961, and today it is considered by […]Guca Trumpet Festival 2023 Guca, Serbia Guca Serbia

 Upon first glance, the festival may not seem that much different from other music festivals.
 There are tented pop-up bars and stalls selling food, but it’s injected with a whole lot of authentic Serbian elements: whole roasted animals are on display, inviting carnivores to eat to their heart’s content.
 Get drunk on the music and rakija as you revel in the folk dances where performers are decked out in bright costumes entertaining an energetic audience.

 ‘This unique multi-day festival is equal parts brass music, barbecued red meats, and delicious plum brandy enjoyed in the stunning mountains of western Serbia.’

 Everything trumpet is celebrated here; this is the only country in the world where trumpets accompany all major events in the rural communities including baptisms, reaping, harvesting, and weddings.
 For the Serbians, both joy and sadness are expressed with the trumpet; it’s much more than an instrument, it’s a symbol of their past, present, and future.

 The highlight of the Guca Trumpet Festival is, of course, the competition where qualified hand-picked brass belt out tunes and the entire venue comes alive with dancing and contagious delight.
 The festival parade as well as the cultural and artistic programs are an experience in itself; precursors to the highly-anticipated announcement of concert champions toward the end of the festival.